cptdanko/ShoppingCheckoutVanillaJS/README.md

 # Shopping problem solving exercise

 A simple shopping app with item scanning and discount application.
+You can checkout other solutions to Javascript problem solving e.g. [RxJS Observables vs Promise here]
 # Problem
 Build the checkout system.
 We will start with the following products in our catalogue